 Situated in the heart of the city, our Belfast hotel has much to offer the business traveller or culture vulture looking to explore the area.
 With Assembly Buildings Conference & Exhibition Centre over the road and Great Victoria Street station a three minute walk away; our hotel in Belfast is ideally placed for those visiting for business.

 However, Belfast is bursting with energy and has plenty to offer our pleasure guests.
-Jurys Inn is one of the most convenient hotels in Belfast – only a minute away from the beautiful Grand Opera House, under ten minutes’ walk from two of the city’s retail hotspots: Victoria Square & Castlecourt Shopping Centres, and just 12 minutes’ walk from the beautiful Albert Clock landmark.
+Jurys Inn is one of the most convenient hotels in Belfast – only a minute away from the beautiful Grand Opera House, Belfast under ten minutes’ walk from two of the city’s retail hotspots: Victoria Square & Castlecourt Shopping Centres, and just 12 minutes’ walk from the beautiful Albert Clock landmark.
 The hotel is also 20 minutes’ walk from the must see Titanic Visitor Centre, Dock & Pump House as well as a 15 minutes’ walk from Queens University, Botanic Gardens and Ulster Museum.